SamAshray1/Coronavirus_Predictor_India_-Updated-includ.-May-8-Data-/README.md

 # Coronavirus_Predictor_India-May-8th-Data-
 This contains data mining, data pre-processing and uses polynomial regression in sklearn library to predict the total cases 'n' days after May 8,2021.
-More details in README file and also comments in the python file.
+More details below and also comments in the python file.

 1) Open the CSV/ Excel file for more information regarding the data available about countries, total cases, deaths and so on.
 2) To run the code, just download the ZIP and extract into venv of python IDE.